herbertli/Gravitational_Voronoi/README.md

 ```
-	python Voronoi_Game.py <Number of Stones>
+	python Voronoi_Game.py <Number of Stones> <Number of Players> <PORT Number>
 ```

 And the random client by:

 ```
-	python Voronoi_Client.py <Number of Stones>
+	python Voronoi_Client.py <Number of Stones> <Number of Players> <PORT Number>
 ```

+The ports for the game and the client need to be the same.
 If you want to test on energon, you may need to use:

 ```
 	module load python-2.7
 ```

 The game server will wait for two clients to connect before prompting the user to 'Press Enter'.
 Once the user complies, the game will commence.
-At the end, the server will echo the final scores of both players and announce the winner or tied winners in the exceptional case.
+At the end, the server will echo the final scores of all players and announce the winner or tied winners in the exceptional case.

 The client `Voronoi_Client.py` implements a random algorithm to input the moves to the server.
 The input format is: